willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

       The access token verifies that your app is authorized to [call Microsoft Graph using its own identity](/graph/auth/auth-concepts#access-scenarios) using the *Schedule.ReadWrite.All* permission.
 It must be included in the Authorization header of requests.

-## Step 3: Set up teams in Teams
+## Step 3: Create teams and schedules for syncing

 Set up the teams in Teams that you want to sync.
 You can use existing teams or create new teams.

-1. Create teams in Teams that match the teams and locations in your WFM system, and add the following people to each team:
+1. Set up teams in Teams to correspond with the teams and locations in your WFM system.
+Ensure you add the following people to each team:

     - Frontline managers as team owners.
-Make sure you add the user in the `MS-APP-ACT-AS` header as a team owner of each respective team.
+Make sure you add the user in the `MS-APP-ACTS-AS` header as a team owner of each respective team.
     - Frontline workers as team members.
 1. Create a schedule in Shifts for each team.
 To learn more, see [Create or replace schedule](/graph/api/team-put-schedule?view=graph-rest-1.0).
 1. Add schedule groups to the schedule on each team.
 Schedule groups are used to group employees based on common characteristics within a team.
 For example, schedule groups can be departments or job types.
 To learn more, see [schedulingGroup resource type](/graph/api/resources/schedulinggroup?view=graph-rest-1.0).